 Health research in the modern workplace (contextualized epidemiology): Based on the job demands-resources health model and the salutogenic model, the division studies the influence of psychosocial working conditions, individual and organizational factors on health, quality of working life, and longterm organizational performance.
 Current topics include the influence of health-oriented leadership style, team climate, individual job crafting, and work-life boundary management on health.

 Intervention and evaluation research in organizations: Based on the organizational health development model, the division develops and tests (IT-based) tools for health-oriented change processes in teams, leaders, and organizations.
 The corporate health index allows to measure core, generic job demands and job resources across organizations and enables evidence-based improvements of working conditions and health in organizations.
 The effectiveness regarding health, quality of working life and sustainable performance is evaluated by broad field studies in companies.

-Teaching: Together with the University of Lausanne, the department offers the Diploma of Advanced Studies in Work and Health degree (DAS Work+Health).
-Its members teach in the University of Zurich medical school, in the German-speaking Swiss Master of Public Health (MPH) program as well as at the ETH Zurich.
+Teaching: The department teach in the University of Zurich medical school, in the German-speaking Swiss Master of Public Health (MPH) program, in DAS Work and Health UZH/EBPI as well as at the ETH Zurich.

 Network: The division collaborates closely with the Institute for Work and Health at the University of Lausanne and is a member of several international research networks.